matudinglin/Computer-Animation-and-Simulation-Projects/Motion Capture Interpolation/README.md

 - Findings and observations.

 ## Extra Credits Check List
-- Make renderer prettier.
-- FPS counter in Command Prompt.
 - Analyze the computation time of the different interpolation techniques.
-- Add texture to the ground.
-- Background music.

 # Graphs Anlysis
 For each of these graphs, the X axis should be the frame number, and Y axis the angle in degrees.